testsleeekGithub/trex/doc/tutorial/statistical_inference/supervised_learning.rst

 model, it conveys little information on ``y`` when considered with feature 1.

-To improve the conditioning of the problem (i.e. mitigating the :ref:`curse_of_dimensionality`), it would be interesting to select only the informative features and set non-informative ones, like feature 2 to 0.
+To improve the conditioning of the problem (i.e. mitigating the `curse_of_dimensionality`), it would be interesting to select only the informative features and set non-informative ones, like feature 2 to 0.
 Ridge regression will decrease their contribution, but not set them to zero.
-Another penalization approach, called :ref:`lasso` (least absolute shrinkage and selection operator), can set some coefficients to zero.
+Another penalization approach, called `lasso` (least absolute shrinkage and selection operator), can set some coefficients to zero.
 Such methods are called **sparse method** and sparsity can be seen as an application of Occam's razor: *prefer simpler models*.